fengyu1993/DMH/README.md

 **DMH** is a fast and robust kinematics library for serial manipulators.
 It aims to establish a unified framework for kinematic identification (KI) and inverse kinematics (IK) and to develop an efficient, robust, and accurate solution method for both problems.
-It is a **fifth-order POE-based** method, **published in IEEE-TRO (conditionally accepted)**, that enhances the identification accuracy for solving KI problems and improves the convergence rate and robustness for solving IK problems.
+It is a fifth-order Product-of-Exponential (POE)-based method, **published in IEEE-TRO (conditionally accepted)**, that enhances the identification accuracy for solving KI problems and improves the convergence rate and robustness for solving IK problems.

 > Yuhan Chen, et al., "A Fifth-Order POE-Based Method for Kinematic Identification and Inverse Kinematics of Serial Robots," *IEEE Transactions on Robotics* (conditionally accepted).